 Because of that, it is vital that people from other countries and that speak another language can understand the dishes and drinks that you offer.
 But, can anyone do this type of translation?
 Absolutely not.

-Currently, Barcelona receives more than five million tourists each year and the large majority of them are attracted by the good reputation of Spanish cuisine, which turns them into potential critics of your restaurant through “word of mouth” or comments on specialised tourist forums, blogs, and websites.
+Currently, Barcelona receives more than five million tourists each year and the large majority of them are attracted by the good reputation of Spanish cuisine.
+Thus, they are potential critics of your restaurant through “word of mouth” or comments on specialised tourist forums, blogs, and websites.

 So, don’t forget: perfect presentation of dishes is not enough if the menu is not capable of drawing in the client.
 And although it may seem trivial, it isn’t enough to simply translate the menu.
 It is also fundamentally important to translate the daily menu or seasonal specialties because these are typically the best offerings of any restaurant.